MicrosoftDocs/mesh-docs/mesh/mesh-app/resources/troubleshooting.md

 *Failed to connect to server.*

 This message is shown when you failed to connect since your servers can't be reached.

+Mesh network uses the following ports and IP addresses.

+For normal port 80 and 443 for HTTP traffic, we use an application service that may connect on: 843/tcp 4520/tcp 4530/tcp 4531/tcp 4533/tcp 5055/udp 5056/udp 5058/udp 6060/tcp 6061/tcp 6063/tcp 9090/tcp 9091/tcp 9093/tcp 19090/tcp 19091/tcp 19093/tcp.

+Hosts can be any of the following: fnx-pht-prod-mstr.westus2.azurecontainer.io, fnx-pht-prod-gs0.westus2.azurecontainer.io, fnx-pht-prod-gs1.westus2.azurecontainer.io.

+We'll also be using TCP and UDP on ports 30000-31000 and IP Addresses matching the AzureCloud service tag: [Download Azure IP Ranges and Service Tags – Public Cloud from Official Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=56519).

 ### WelcomeScreen_Message_LoginFailed